 As indicated above, the Second Amended Plan provides for significant discretion to the Committee to approve, disapprove or reduce a bonus award, even if the designated Consolidated Net Income goal is achieved.
 For 2011, both Messrs.
 Lindemann and Herschmann have targeted bonus payouts of 200% of their base compensation, or \$2 million and \$1.9 million, respectively.
 As part of its exercise of negative discretion, the Committee is permitted to consider additional factors and goals related to Southern Union's strategic, operational and financial performance, achievement of which are determinative in the evaluation of whether to award a bonus payment or to reduce an otherwise payable bonus amount.
-However, the Committee is currently contemplating an award to each of Messrs.
-Lindemann and Herschmann in the maximum amount of \$6,000,000 under the Second Amended Plan based on their superior 2011 performance.
+However, the Committee currently expects to make awards to each of Messrs.
+Lindemann and Herschmann in the maximum amount of \$6,000,000 under the Second Amended Plan based on their superior 2011 performance, which awards will consist of a combination of annual and quarterly bonuses.
 A portion of each of their bonuses in excess of their annual targets, depending on the factors considered by the Committee in making such award, may be deemed to be an interest of Messrs.
 Lindemann and Herschmann in the merger.
 Such awards are subject to ultimate approval by the Committee in accordance with the requirements of the Second Amended Plan.